 Cats rarely suffer from this condition as they are much more careful about what they eat.
 Cats are obligate carnivores, whereas dogs are more adaptable carnivores, being happy to scavenge whatever they can.

-Also, cats usually have access to hunting, so can contribute to satisfying their nutritional needs by devouring the wildlife.
+Also, cats are usually able to hunt, so can contribute to satisfying their nutritional needs by hunting and devouring wildlife.

-Dogs absolutely love to eat herbivores' poo because it is bursting with excellent nutrients.
-In the wild, carnivores would consume whole herbivores guts and all, so would naturally eat their poo whilst still warm inside their prey!
+Dogs love to eat herbivore poo because it is bursting with excellent nutrients.
+In the wild, carnivores would consume whole herbivores, guts and all, so would naturally eat their poo whilst still warm inside their prey.

-Herbivores eat grass and other vegetation and have the teeth to grind it up and the digestive system to digest and absorb this notoriously difficult substrate, whereas carnivores are very poor at digesting vegetation.
+Herbivores eat grass and other vegetation.
+They also have the teeth to grind it up and the digestive system to digest and absorb grass and vegetation.
+Carnivores on the other hand, are not good at digesting vegetation.

-There are two digestion techniques in land-based herbivores, depending on where the fermentation chamber is.
+There are two digestion systems in land-based herbivores, depending on where the fermentation chamber is.

-Ungulates, such as cows and sheep, have a huge fermentation chamber at the beginning of their digestive tract, the rumen (tripe), followed by three other stomachs, all involved in the digestion of vegetation.
+Ungulates, such as cows and sheep, have a huge fermentation chamber at the beginning of their digestive tract.
+There's the rumen (tripe), followed by three other stomachs, all involved in the digestion of vegetation.

-Their pooh is full of these wonderful bacteria and some partially digested vegetation, but you never see cows, sheep or goats or any other ungulates eating their own pooh!
+Their pooh is full of good bacteria and some partially digested vegetation.
+But you never see cows, sheep or goats or any other ungulates eating their own pooh.
+Why is that?

 Other Herbivores Like Rabbits And Horses

-However, other types of herbivore like horses and rabbits have their fermentation chamber at the end of their digestive tract, so they actually have to eat their own poo.
+However, other types of herbivore such as horses and rabbits have their fermentation chamber at the end of their digestive tract.
+So to get all the available nutrients in their food, they do have to eat their own poo.

 This is called coprophagia and is an essential part of their digestive process.
 Horses and rabbits that are denied this activity suffer from severe nutritional imbalances.

-Chewing and enzymatic activities do break down some of the cellulose cell walls, releasing a certain amount of the nutrients to be absorbed in the small intestine and utilized by the body, but many cells get through into the large intestine unscathed!
+This allows a certain amount of nutrient to be absorbed in the small intestine and be available for use by the body.
+But many cells get through into the large intestine without being digested.

-The micro-organisms in the large bowel of the horse and rabbit ferment the partially digested food, breaking down more cellulose cell walls and releasing more nutrients, but much of this fermented food is lost at defecation.
+Micro-organisms in the large bowel of horses and rabbits ferment the partially digested food.
+This breaks down more of the cellulose walls of plant cells and releases more nutrients.
+But much of this fermented food, along with the goodness within it, is lost at defecation.

-It is essential for the horse or rabbit to eat this special fermented food again so they can absorb the nutrients that have been released.
+It is essential for the horse or rabbit to eat their excretion so they can absorb the nutrients that have been released.

-Dogs love to eat this too as it provides them with partially digested vegetation, loads of probiotics and the prebiotics necessary for their health.
+Dogs also love to eat poo because it provides them with partially digested vegetation, probiotics and the prebiotics necessary for their health.